-Corporate governance at SpareBank 1 SMN encompasses the goals and overarching principles by which the Group is governed and controlled with a view to long-term value creation in the best interests of EC holders, employees and the community and society as a whole.
+Corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching principles by which the Group is governed and controlled, and forms the foundation of long-term value creation in the best interests of EC holders, employees and the community and society as a whole.

-SpareBank 1 SMN presents, in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance of 23 October 2012, a report on its policies and practice for corporate governance.
+SpareBank 1 SMN presents, in accordance with the Accounting Act (Regnskapsloven) § 3-3b and the Norwegian Code of Practice for Corporate Governance of 23 October 2012, a report on its policies and practices for corporate governance.

-Accounting Act, section 3-3b, second subsection
+Accounting Act, § 3-3b, second subsection

 The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.
-The numbering shows the numbering in the subsection concerned.
+The numbering represents the equivalent numbering in the subsection concerned.